Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 They took a blood test called CA 125, which I have had tons of since.
 It’s a marker test.
 There is no screening test for ovarian cancer.
 In the early stages, CA 125 can show a normal response even though you have cancer.
 They don’t like to use it, but it’s just another piece of evidence.

 Luckily, they were able to get me into a really good gynecological oncology surgeon the next day, which was wonderful, except that I was supposed to be leaving with my girlfriends to go to the mountains.

-I had to call them and that was very, very emotional.
-It was very scary and you just don’t even know what to think, but I didn’t know anything at that point for sure.
+I had to call them, and that was very, very emotional.
+It was very scary.
+You just don’t even know what to think, but I didn’t know anything at that point for sure.

 Describe the first visit to the oncologist

 The next morning, I went to the oncologist.
 She looked at it and she said, “Okay, it could be a benign mass, or it could be cancer.
 We will not know until we take it out, until we open you up.”

 We scheduled the surgery for a week later.
 The CA 125 came back as slightly abnormal.
 The normal is below 35, and I was 42.
 I’ve known people who have had numbers up in the tens of thousands, so 42 was not something that would say yes, it’s cancer, so again, I was in limbo.

 The whole weekend I was in limbo, but my girlfriends were all around me.
 The only advice I was given was, “Don’t rupture it.
 Whatever you do.”